Iselin, New Jersey: Metropark

 An area known as Metropark, consisting primarily of office parks and large office buildings, lies in the southwestern corner of Iselin and spills over into neighboring Edison.
 NJ Transit and Amtrak's Metropark station is named for this area.

-In addition to a Hilton Hotel (now known as "Hotel Woodbridge at Metropark") and the train station, Metropark features the headquarters of Ansell Limited, Engelhard (acquired by BASF in 2006) and Eaton Corporation's Filtration Division.
+In addition to a Hilton Hotel (now known as "Hotel Woodbridge at Metropark") and the train station, Metropark features the headquarters of Ansell, BASF Environmental Catalyst and Metal Solutions (formerly Engelhard) and Eaton Corporation's Filtration Division.
 Other corporate residents in the area include Siemens, Tata Consultancy Services, Mott MacDonald, Ernst & Young, Mizuho, Wells Fargo, JPMorgan Chase, Accenture, Level 3 Communications, BT Group, UBS, Elevance Health, and TIAA.

 Demographics

+Iselin first appeared as a census designated place in the 1990 U.S. census.